karthik1609/car_insurance_claims_ai_agent/options.md

 * The content safety and human review are still in place, now as a separate agent or process but integrated via the protocol or workflow.
 * At the end, the **user receives the final JSON** like always.

 One advantage: because this uses MCP (an open protocol), if we ever wanted to replace, say, the Azure SearchAgent with a third-party knowledge base, we could do that as long as it speaks MCP.
-The LLM agent’s prompts don’t need heavy refactoring – it just knows it has a “knowledge” tool.
+The LLM agent's prompts don't need heavy refactoring – it just knows it has a "knowledge" tool.
 Similarly, the SQL tool could be swapped for another data API if needed.
 The **loose coupling** is a win for future changes.

 ## **Deployment / Infrastructure Diagram**